bscommunity/website/README.md

 It’s designed to be fast, responsive, and easy to use, with a focus on providing a great experience for both players and creators.

 > [!WARNING]
-> This is a work in progress!
+> This is a **_work in progress_**!
 We’re actively developing features and improving the experience.
 Check back often for updates.

 ## 🚀 Features